Revisiting Few-Shot Learning from a Causal Perspective: Causal Interpretation

 In Matching Networks (MN)~\cite{vinyals2016matching}, the distance computation is performed for each pair of training example and test example.
 Let the labeled training set $S = \{(x_{i}',y_{i}')\}_{i=1}^{NK}$, given a test example $x$, MN computes a probability over $y$ as follows:

 where $a$ is an attention mechanism that computes the similarity between two examples.
+Here $a$ can be viewed as a distance function and the predicted label is assigned according to the similarities among the training examples and test example.

-This can be interpreted as a special case in \textbf{Eq.~(\ref{approx})} by letting the representation $z$ of test example $x$ be unique, then the cardinality of representation set $Z$ is exactly one and $P(z|x) = 1$.
-Let $P(y|x',z)P(x') = a(z,x')y'$, where $P(x')$ is to make sure the summing result is a valid conditional probability, we have:
+This can be interpreted as a special case by letting $X'$ be the training set and the interactive function $P(y|x',z)P(x') = a(z,x')y'$.
+Please note that $P(x')$ is to make sure the summing result is a valid conditional probability.
+We have: